Medically reviewed by Drugs.com. Last updated on Oct 6, 2020.

-Hypersensitivity to estrogens or any component of the formulation; undiagnosed abnormal vaginal bleeding; DVT or PE (current or history of); active or recent (within 1 year) arterial thromboembolic disease (eg, stroke, MI); carcinoma of the breast (known, suspected or history of), except in appropriately selected patients being treated for metastatic disease; estrogen-dependent tumor; hepatic dysfunction or disease; pregnancy
+Hypersensitivity to estrogens or any component of the formulation; undiagnosed abnormal genital bleeding; DVT or PE (current or history of); active or recent (within 1 year) arterial thromboembolic disease (eg, stroke, MI); carcinoma of the breast (known, suspected or history of), except in appropriately selected patients being treated for metastatic disease; known or suspected estrogen-dependent tumor; hepatic dysfunction or disease; known or suspected pregnancy

 Prostate cancer, advanced: Oral: 1.25 to 2.5 mg 3 times/day

 Female hypoestrogenism due to castration and primary ovarian failure: Oral: 1.25 mg/day, cyclically (3 weeks on and 1 week off).
 Adjust dosage upward or downward, according to the severity of symptoms and patient response.
 For maintenance, adjust dosage to lowest level that will provide effective control.

 Vasomotor symptoms associated with menopause: Oral: 1.25 mg/day administered cyclically (3 weeks on and 1 week off).
 If patient has not menstruated within the last 2 months or more, cyclic administration is started arbitrary.
 If the patient is menstruating, cyclical administration is started on day 5 of the bleeding.

 Breast cancer, metastatic (appropriately selected patients): Males and postmenopausal females: Oral: 10 mg 3 times/day for at least 3 months